chrisbodger/VeinCam/docs/CONOPS.md

 * Organise the course appropriate to the desired outcomes and be receptive to feedback regarding this structure.
 Information regarding the structure and assessment milestones of the course should be available to students within a reasonable timeframe.

 ### Users
-Members of the public who are potential users of the device.
+Members of the public, particularly students and educators who wish to utilse the device for educational purposes.

 #### Responsibilities of the project team to the users
 * Provide members of the public access to information that pertains to all aspects of the project.